bitbrain/beehave/README.md

 ![](https://img.shields.io/badge/Godot%20Compatible-4.0%2B-%234385B5) ![](https://img.shields.io/badge/Godot%20Compatible-3.0%2B-%234385B5) [![](https://img.shields.io/discord/785246324793540608.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.com/invite/CKBuE5djXe) [![](https://img.shields.io/badge/%20%F0%9F%90%9D%20swag!%20-shop.bitbra.in-blueviolet)](https://shop.bitbra.in)

-Beehave is an addon for [Godot Engine](https://godotengine.org) that allows you to build resilient AI systems with behaviour trees.
-Regardless if you want to build NPC behavior, your next boss battle or other more complex setups - this addon is right for you!
+Beehave is a powerful addon for Godot Engine that enables you to create robust AI systems using behavior trees.
+With Beehave, you can easily design complex NPC behaviors, build challenging boss battles, and create other advanced setups with ease.

+Using behavior trees, Beehave makes it simple to create highly adaptive AI that responds to changes in the game world and overcomes unexpected obstacles.
+Whether you're a beginner or an experienced developer, Beehave is the perfect tool to take your game AI to the next level.

 > ⚠ **Disclaimer: Godot 4 is not released yet.
 As a result, the version for Godot 4 may be unstable to use and the API may change.
 Please keep using [the stable 3.x branch](https://github.com/bitbrain/beehave/tree/godot-3.x) if you do not want to have breaking changes in your game.**